-The cost for supervision of children in After School Care is \$3.00 per any part of 15 minutes.
-Any part of 15 minutes will be considered 15 minutes.
+The cost for supervision of children in After School Care is \$10.00 per any part of hour.
+Any part of the hour will be considered an hour.
 Attendance is tracked on a daily basis and the parent signs the roster daily.
 Starting at 6:00 p.m, the rate is \$6.00 per minute.
-Call the school office (773-667-1142) to report if you will be late.
+Call the school office

+(773-667-1142) to report if you will be late.
 Avoid circumstances that will result in late pick up at the end of the day.
-On the last day before Thanksgiving & Christmas break and the last day of school there is no after care ( see school calendar for other designated days).
-Families who have a child here after the end of pick up on these days will be charged \$100.00 on FACTS for the late arrival.
-No exceptions will be made as we consider this as notification to all families.
+On the last day before Thanksgiving & Christmas break and the last day of school we do not have after care (see school calendar for other designated days).
+Also, we will not have aftercare on Teacher Conference days.
+Families who have a child here after the end of pick up on any of these days will be charged \$100.00 on FACTS after the initial 15 minute allotted time frame.
+An additional \$100.00 fee will be applied if the student has not been picked up after 45 minutes after the allotted 15 minute pick up window.
+No exceptions will be made as we consider this as notification to all families

-Payment for Am & Pm Care is required on a monthly basis.
-Charges will be input weekly into the family's FACTS account and must be paid in accordance with the family's tuition payment schedule.
+Payment for Am & Pm Care is required on a bi-weekly basis.
+Charges will be input weekly into the family's FACTS account and must be paid in accordance with the family's incidental due date schedule.

 Failure to make payment will result in the child being excluded from the program.
-Conversations about delinquent accounts are addressed with the Tuition Manager and/or with the principal and assistant principal.
+Conversations about delinquent accounts are addressed with the Tuition Manager.
 Aftercare supervisors do not resolve financial concerns.